awsdocs/aws-codebuild-user-guide/doc_source/sample-docker.md

 `buildspec.yml` \(in `(root directory name)`\)

 **Note**
-If you are using Docker prior to version 17\.06, remove the `--no-include-email` option\.
+If you are using a version of Docker earlier than 17\.06, remove the `--no-include-email` option\.

 ```
 version: 0.2

 phases:
-  install:
-    runtime-versions:
-      docker: 18
   pre_build:
     commands:
       - echo Logging in to Amazon ECR...